Developing rapid diagnostics to improve patient outcomes.

 At Nanopath, we're passionate about improving the human condition through the development of life-saving technologies.

-Our first product aims to dramatically shorten the diagnostic timeline for COVID-19 by eliminating nucleic acid amplification requirements.
+Our first product aims to dramatically shorten the diagnostic timeline for viral respiratory infections by eliminating nucleic acid amplification requirements.

 In addition to developing a state-of-the-art tool for centralized laboratories, we plan to develop a point-of-care system for use in low-resource settings and underserved communities.

 Our diagnostic harnesses advances in bioengineering and nanotechnology to sensitively and specifically detect viral, bacterial and fungal pathogens in complex biological matrices.